-Prior to the closing of this offering, we will effect a -for-one stock split, the Parent will be merged with and into the Issuer, with the Issuer being the surviving corporation, and, as part of the merger, shares of our common stock will be issued to our Principal Stockholders, our senior management and board members, and our current and former employees, which we refer collectively as the "Reorganization."
+Prior to the closing of this offering, the Parent will be merged with and into the Issuer, with the Issuer being the surviving corporation, and, as part of the merger, shares of our common stock will be issued to our Principal Stockholders, our senior management and board members, and our current and former employees, which we refer to as the "Reorganization."
 Except as otherwise indicated, all information in this prospectus gives effect to the proposed Reorganization.

-On December 18, 2018, an investment fund managed by affiliates of Pamplona, the Wynnchurch Funds and management acquired all of our outstanding equity interests through the newly formed entities, the Parent, LPP Holdings Inc. and Latham Purchaser, Inc. for total consideration of \$374.1 million, of which \$215.0 million was funded with proceeds from the issuance of long-term debt.
+On December 18, 2018, an investment fund managed by affiliates of Pamplona, the Wynnchurch Funds and management acquired all of our outstanding equity interests through the newly formed entities, the Parent, LPP Holdings Inc. and Latham Purchaser, Inc. A portion of the consideration was funded with proceeds from the issuance of long-term debt.
 We refer to such acquisition and the related financing transactions as the "Acquisition."
 We have been controlled by the fund managed by Pamplona since the Acquisition.
 As a result of the Acquisition and related change in control, we applied purchase accounting as of December 18, 2018.
-As such, certain financial information provided in this prospectus relating to the period preceding the Acquisition on December 18, 2018 is presented as "Predecessor" and relating to the period succeeding the Acquisition on December 18, 2018 is presented as
+As such, certain financial information provided in this prospectus relating to the period preceding the Acquisition on December 18, 2018 is presented as "Predecessor" and relating to the period succeeding the Acquisition on December 18, 2018 is presented as "Successor."

-"Successor."
 Due to the change in the basis of accounting resulting from the Acquisition, the consolidated financial information for the Predecessor periods and the consolidated financial information for the Successor periods, included elsewhere in this prospectus, are not necessarily comparable.